sourcecrypto/sourcecrypto.github.io/_pages/index.md

   * [Development](discolog/development/)
   * [Application](discolog/application/)

 So, for now you can browse the entire index of channels at once, or one category at a time... later I will have a complete navigation index built.
-More info on how I did that, below.
+More info on that, below.

 ![](https://i.imgur.com/7d2fDDT.png){: .align-center}